 4. Federal Hill

 This small but sweet neighborhood just 6 minutes south of Downtown Baltimore is a local fan favorite for its excellent Inner Harbor views, great shopping, eclectic restaurants, cobblestone sidewalks, and beautiful historic buildings.
-Boasting a Walk Score of 96, Federal Hill is one of Baltimore’s most walkable neighborhoods — a perfect place for people who want to pump their legs.
+Boasting a Walk Score of 96, Federal Hill is one of the best Baltimore neighborhoods for people who want to pump their legs.
 It also doesn’t hurt that it’s close to the waterfront.

 Homes here run the gamut from historic brick row houses to luxury condos and newly built apartments.
 If you’re buying an historic home, consider one that’s already renovated.
 Be aware, though, that the neighborhood’s designation as a federal historic district translates to a lot of rules and restrictions in the name of building preservation.